Thunderbird2086/OmniCode-9001/doc/build.md

    - **Per-key LED (optional):** Solder per-key LEDs onto the PCB, making sure their orientation matches the footprint.
      ![](../img/led-footprint.png)
      ![](../img/led.png)
+   - **POGO Pin (optional):**
+     - Insert the POGO pins from the bottom side of the PCB, ensuring the correct orientation (male part on the left side, female part on the right for instance).
+     - Hold the pins firmly in place and solder from the top side.
+     - Double-check alignment before soldering all pins, as POGO pins must be straight for reliable contact.
+     - After soldering, inspect for excess solder and clean up any bridges or cold joints.

 1. **Install Stabilizers**
      ![](../img/stabilizers.png)